Lorazepam 2mg: Uses, Benefits, and Precautions

 - No active metabolites, leading to more predictable effects

-- Less accumulation in patients with liver disease due to its glucuronidation pathway
+- Less accumulation in patients with liver disease due to the liver’s glucuronidation pathway

 - Relatively long half-life compared to short-acting benzodiazepines, allowing for less frequent dosing